dmbarbour/awelon/AboutAO.md

         definitions can use multiple lines
         @word3 definition3

-Each entry starts with `@word` at the beginning of a new line.
+Regular entries start with `@word` at the beginning of a new line.
 The definition follows the word, up to the start of the next word.
-The character `@` is a separator, not part of the word.
+The initial character `@` is a separator, not part of the word.
 If a word is already defined, the earlier definition is replaced (retroactively).
 A word may be *undefined* by convention of defining a word to itself, e.g. `@foo foo`.
-A word may be used before it is defined, but definitions must be acyclic.

 The *import* section is special.
 Syntactically, it is a sequence of words.
-However, each word in the import list must identify an AO dictionary file (minus the **.ao** suffix) in a common search space - e.g. current path plus AO_PATH environment variable.
-The semantics is to sequentially load definitions from each import in left-to-right order, with later definitions replacing earlier ones.
-(It is trivial to optimize this to avoid redundant loads.)
+However, each word in the import list must identify an AO dictionary file (minus the **.ao** suffix) in a configurable search space.
+(I use current directory plus AO_PATH as search space.)
+Imports are applied in the order listed, left to right, loading words with later definitions replacing earlier ones.
+(This is trivial to optimize.)

 Essentially, dictionary files and imports can be understood as concatenative functions that *patch* a tacit dictionary.

 ### Processing of AO Dictionary